 Green screen video editing involves adding visual effects in front of a solid color.
 Then, by digitally eliminating or "keying out" that color, you can drop that scene onto any background of your choice in post-production.

-Why use Green Screen?
+Why use a Green Screen?

 For starters, it doesn't match any natural skin tone or hair color, for that matter, so it becomes pretty easy to remove without disturbing anything in the foreground.

-Besides providing clarity and a finished look, it's pure work of personalized, customized, compelling, engaging, economical, and above all, well connected with viewers.
+Besides providing clarity and a finished look, it's pure work of personalized, customized, compelling, engaging, economical, and above all, well connected with viewers

 Green Screen editing in After Effects